ttscoff/curlyq/README.md

 COMMAND OPTIONS
     -c, --[no-]compressed - Expect compressed results
-    --[no-]clean          - Remove extra whitespace from results -t, --type=arg        - Type of images to return (img, srcset, opengraph, all) (may be used more than once, default: ["all"])
+    --[no-]clean          - Remove extra whitespace from results -h, --header=arg      - Define a header to send as key=value (may be used more than once, default: none) -t, --type=arg        - Type of images to return (img, srcset, opengraph, all) (may be used more than once, default: ["all"])
 ```